everest-engineering/lhotse/README.md

 _Note: Our app has some internal roles for managing the user's access levels but those roles don't have any relation with Keycloak roles._

-### User and Authentication Token
+### User and Token

 A user object in the business domain often requires more attributes than a user object from the Keycloak authentication token.
-For an example, the starter kit's user object has an extra `organizationId` property.
-To bridge this difference for authentication context, we added this info in the Keycloak authentication token as other claims, and we can access these claims like remaining claims of a user object.
+For an example, the starter kit's user object has an extra `organizationId` attribute, to authorize the user, we added this info in the Keycloak authentication token as other claims, and we can access these claims like remaining claims of a user object.

 ### Endpoint access control